Particl-Community/academy/intro/intro_general_particlmarketplace.rst

    :description lang=en: do e-commerce without anyone in between.
 The marketplace where you are the boss.
    :keywords lang=en: Particl Marketplace, Introduction, Boss, Blockchain, Privacy, E-Commerce

-:term:`Particl Marketplace` enables you to trade goods and services online with nobody in between.
-Unlike Amazon, eBay, Alibaba, or any other competitor, it’s built with core security and privacy principles.
-Be the owner, service provider, and operator at the same time.
+:term:`Particl Marketplace` enables you to buy and sell goods and services online with no one in between.
+Unlike Amazon or eBay, its core security and privacy principles keep you safe from prying eyes.
+While using :term:`Particl Marketplace`, you do good for yourself, and you hit greedy corporations where it hurts.
+It’s so unique like yourself and helps you spread fairness to society, your communities, and your future.

 As you might have guessed, Particl is not a company, does not seek profit, and that’s only one of the key benefits to you.
 You will love it.

-**Don’t accept self-service mentality by a few and vote for the level playing field for everybody.**
+**Don’t accept the self-service mentality and vote for a fair and level playing field of e-commerce.**

-* :ref:`Save more money` for the meaningful things in life to you.
+* :ref:`Save more money <Save More Money>` for the meaningful things in life to you.
-* :ref:`Gain Security and Privacy <Gain security and privacy>` and leave the corporate surveillance society which made you the product (the glass consumer).
-No fraud, trickery, spam, restrictions, censorship, politics, malice, or invasion of your privacy possible.
+* :ref:`Gain security and privacy <Gain security and privacy>` and end the corporate surveillance which made you the product.
-* :ref:`Enjoy giving back` to society, contribute to its success, and last but not least grow your own standing.
+* :ref:`Fight global inequality <Fight Global Inequality>`, contribute to society, and last but not least, grow your standing.

-Equip yourself with sophisticated yet easy-to-use technology and you will be feeding your self-esteem but not corporate monopolies.
+Advanced, easy-to-use technology helps you nurture society but not corporate monopolies.

 *-You will feel like a champion!*